ppriyank/Adveserial-Attacks/adversarial_asr/README.md

 *   Cython (```pip install Cython```),
 *   pyroomacoustics (```pip install pyroomacoustics```).

+However, no need to install these if using the modified version of `dev.dockerfile`.

 ## Data
 Here we provide 10 audios from LibriSpeech test-clean dataset as an example to show how to run the codes.
 Please refer to [Lingvo](https://github.com/tensorflow/lingvo/tree/master/lingvo/tasks/asr/tools) or [Librispeech website](http://www.openslr.org/resources/12/) to download the whole test set.